International Visitors Programme for Institutions (IVPI)

-International Visitors Programme for Institutions is a new support scheme proposed by the Ministry of Foreign Affairs as a pilot and part of their wider effort to simplify, professionalise, and consolidate their international delegate programmes within the Norwegian Arts Abroad network.
+International Visitors Programme for Institutions (IVPI) is a new support scheme proposed by the Ministry of Foreign Affairs as a pilot and part of their wider effort to simplify, professionalise, and consolidate their international delegate programmes within the Norwegian Arts Abroad network.

 OCA’s International Visitor Programme for Institutions provides funding for Norwegian art institutions to host international experts — including curators, critics, writers, researchers, press representatives, programmers, and institutional leaders — for structured professional visitors' programmes in Norway.